antoinedurr/ScratchXML/getting_started/README.md

 ```
 In Scratch, export is Timeline, but Wait-til-finished is on, this causes Scratch to pass a results file argument to the script.
 Scratch needs to be told to update itself with what it reads back in.

-#### Parsing the command line
+#### [Example 4](https://github.com/antoinedurr/ScratchXML/blob/main/getting_started/scratch_example4.py) - Parsing the command line
-With `scratchparse` you can easily parse the command line to easily create a working Scratch custom-command:
+With `scratchparse` you can easily parse the command line to create working Scratch custom-commands with minimal code.  `scratchparse` is an Argparse subclass that has `scratchXML` specific additions to ensure a consistent visual format.
 ```
 from scratchXML import scratchparse

 parser = scratchparse(usage="Print out info for each shot, including metadata dict") args = parser.parse_args()